Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/2.ingest-ldes/README.md

 > **Note**: we use 4 fragments containing 250 members each and 1 (last) fragment containing 16 members (small subset of the GIPOD).

 ### Test Setup
 For this scenario we can use the [Simulator / Workflow / Server / Mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
-Please copy the [environment file (env.ingest)](./env.ingest) to a personal file (e.g. `env.user`) and fill in the mandatory arguments.
+Please copy the [environment file (ingest.env)](./ingest.env) to a personal file (e.g. `user.env`) and fill in the mandatory arguments.

 > **Note**: you can set the `COMPOSE_FILE` environment property to the [docker compose file](../../../support/context/simulator-workflow-server-mongo/docker-compose.yml) so you do not need to provide it in each docker compose command.
 E.g.:
 ```bash